Soliton versus the gas: Fredholm determinants, analysis, and the rapid oscillations behind the kinetic equation: Soliton gas limit using Fredholm determinants and proof of Theorem

 Therefore, in the limit we obtain an integral operator $ \mathcal K:L^2(-\infty,x )\to L^2(-\infty,x )$

 \begin{prop} The finite-$N$ Fredholm determinant (and its derivatives w.r.t. $x$) converge in the limit:

-\end{prop} \begin{proof} Note that both the finite kernel $\mathcal K_N$ and the infinite kernel $\mathcal K$ are trace class, as they are product of two Hilbert-Schmidt operators.
-Thanks to the uniform convergence of the kernel $F_N$ (and its $x$-derivative) to the limiting kernel $F$ and resorting to standard arguments of convergence of operators in trace-class norm and continuity of the Fredholm determinant with respect to the trace-class norm topology (see \cite[Chapter 2]{Simon_trace}), we obtain convergence of the respective Fredholm determinants as $N\to \infty$. \end{proof}
+\end{prop} \begin{proof} Note that both the finite kernel $\mathcal K_N$ and the infinite kernel $\mathcal K$ are trace class, as they are products of two Hilbert-Schmidt operators, and that the finite kernel $F_N$ (and its $x$-derivative) converges uniformly to the limiting kernel $F$.
+Then standard results on the convergence of operators in trace-class norm and continuity of the Fredholm determinant with respect to the trace-class norm topology (see \cite[Chapter 2]{Simon_trace}) imply the convergence of the respective Fredholm determinants as $N\to \infty$. \end{proof}

 As in the $N$-soliton case, we notice that $\mathcal K$ can be written as composition of two operators $\mathcal K = \mathcal B \circ \mathcal A$, where $\mathcal A:L^2(-\infty,x)\to L^2(\Sigma_1)$ and $\mathcal B: L^2(\Sigma_1)\to L^2(-\infty,x)$,